beejaymay/modern-web-developer/README.md

 I’m very well acquainted too with matters vector graphical\
 I understand why SVG coordinates seem magical\
-And with Adobe Illustrator I can carefully produce\
+And even without Photoshop I elegantly can produce\
 A mockup or a logo in most any format that you choose

 [Chorus]\